 Put together a kit of essential items you'll need to hand when it floods

-These packs will vary depending on the individuals at risk, but basic essential items remain the same.
+These packs will vary depending on your circumstances, but basic essential items remain the same.

 It is a good idea to keep the kit together in an easily accessible area, and to make sure as many people as possible know where to find this pack.
 For those people who would benefit from having them, packable self-expanding sandbags are also worth including in the flood kit.